lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 Note that the colors displayed above are arbitrarily assigned to a given ascii value for each filter.
 You can hover over the infividual points on the plot, and the displayed values will be the ascii value of the data point, and not the filter.

 2.6  Now you can select data obtained by a single filter or combination of filters without re-issuing the ADQL query.
 You can constrain it to display only e.g. the "r" filter data by inserting r into the little box below the headng of the "band" column on the table on the left, and pressing return.
 Note that the color of data points on the plot for a single filter will always appear in green.
 You can select multiple filters (say r in addition to i) via inserting r OR i - this will always display the data points in orange and mauve (see below).
-While this is a drawback, the future releases of the Portal will bring further improvements.
+While not being able to choose your own symbols  or coloors for data points on the plot is a drawback, the future releases of the Portal will bring further improvements.

 .. figure:: /_static/portal_tut05_step02f.png
     :name: portal_tut05_step02f